F. J. Robinson, 1st Viscount Goderich: Chancellor of the Exchequer: 1822–1827

-Prime Minister
+Prime Minister: 1827–1828

+Appointment

 Canning's health had been declining since the beginning of 1827, and on 8 August he died.
 A prominent Whig commented, "God has declared against us.
 He is manifestly for the tories, and I fear the king also, which is much worse."
 The King, however, though he had long inclined to favour Tories over Whigs, was still angry at the refusal of Wellington and Peel to serve in Canning's cabinet.
 A widespread expectation (possibly shared by Wellington himself) that the King would send for Wellington was confounded.
 On the day of Canning's death Goderich and the Home Secretary, William Sturges Bourne, were summoned to Windsor Castle, where the King announced his intention of appointing Goderich to the premiership.

+Government crisis

 Goderich immediately encountered difficulty in balancing the conflicting demands of the King and the Whigs about the composition of his cabinet.
 George considered that the three ministerial posts held by Whigs were quite enough; the Whigs pressed hard for the inclusion of a fourth, Lord Holland, as Foreign Secretary.
 Goderich satisfied nobody with his inability to resolve matters.
 A leading Whig, George Tierney, spoke of his party's dissatisfaction with Goderich: "[T]hey think Goderich has behaved so ill in this affair that they can have no confidence in him.
 They believe so much in the integrity of his character that they do not suspect him of any duplicity in what has passed, but his conduct has been marked by such deplorable weakness as shows how unfit he is for the situation he occupies."

 There was further discontent in the coalition cabinet at Goderich's vacillation over the appointment of a Chancellor of the Exchequer, once again caught between the demands of the King and those of his Whig allies.
 Within a month, William Huskisson, a Tory colleague, was writing of Goderich: "The king has taken the exact measure of him, and openly says he must do all the duties of a premier himself, because Goderich has no nerves!
 I am using nearly his own words; and he has been acting, and still talks of acting up to this declaration."
 George's contempt for his Prime Minister was confirmed in his description of Goderich as "a damned, snivelling, blubbering blockhead."

 In addition to the conflicting pressures from the King and the Whigs, Goderich had to cope with the mental problems from which his wife was suffering.
 In December Huskisson wrote: